Let’s talk about Tamiflu

 a woman rests on a couch.
 She uses a kleenix to blow her nose.
 Photo: Getty Images.

 Tamiflu is prescribed after a flu diagnosis.
-The antiviral medication does not work for coronavirus.
+People who are sick need to take Tamiflu early in the course of their illness.
+The antiviral medication does not work for COVID-19.
 Photo: Getty Images

 The most important thing you can do to protect yourself is to get a flu shot.
 But if you end up with the flu, and you get it diagnosed quickly, there are antiviral treatments that have been shown to help with symptoms and, if taken soon after symptom onset, shorten the flu’s length by a day or two.
 The best-known of them is Tamiflu (or, as a generic, oseltamivir phosphate).
 The U.S. Food and Drug Administration approved the Roche-developed drug, which is taken in pill or liquid form, back in 1999.